 - In a small heat proof bowl mix together the sugar and egg, so the sugar melts into the egg.

-- Place over a pan of simmering water and add the butter and allow the butter to gently melt.
+- Place over a pan of simmering water and add the butter and lemon to the egg and sugar and allow the butter to gently melt.

 - Stir constantly with a fork or mini whisk until this mixture has thickened, this will take between 10-20mins.